 GRS: Geo-redundant (Secondary region replication of data with the highest availability)

-Now that you know the basics of Azure storage and accounts, here is what you need to know about blob storage.
+Now that you know the basics of azure services storage and accounts, here is what you need to know about blob storage.
 It’s the most commonly used storage by developers and entails much more than one can specify.

 This type of blob is optimized to upload and store a large amount of data efficiently, and each block blob can be managed individually.
 Each block blob is identified through an ID and comprises up to 50,000 blocks.
 Moreover, each block blob’s size can vary from the other, and it can be maximized to an extent permissible by the blob storage version in use.
 Block Blobs are capable of storing up to 190.7 TiB (thread information block) data.